 Fixed Fee

-Under the fixed fee structure, the advisor agrees to receive a fixed amount if the deal is completed.
+Under the fixed fee structure, an advisor agrees to receive a fixed amount if the deal is completed.
 This kind of arrangement gives no incentive for the advisor to work towards maximizing transaction value.

 Fixed Fee + Bonus